Why Childish Gambino video has people talking

 Music journalist Natty Kasambala talks through the surprise video which premiered on Saturday Night Live.

-Produced by: Emily Wolstencroft and Jayde Pearson
+Produced by Emily Wolstencroft and Jayde Pearson

 -